Lolo280374/crunchyroll-webos/README.md

 # Crunchyroll - WebOS TV App

+**PERSONAL NOTE:** THIS IS A EDIT OF THE ALREADY EXISTING CRUNCHYROLL APP ON THE HB APP STORE TO FIX THE LOGIN ISSUES ASWELL AS PLAYBACK.
+THIS VERSION WILL hopefully FIX ALL OF THEM.
+THIS IS NOT A NEW APP.
+YOU WILL HAVE TO INSTALL NODE MODULES TO GET BUILDING AND COMPILING.

 **IMPORTANT NOTICE:** Crunchyroll now has a official app for WebOS TVs.
 We strongly recommend you to use the official app for better user experience.

 *Crunchyroll&trade; is a registered trademark of the Sony Pictures Entertainment Inc. This project is not affiliated with Crunchyroll, Team Crunchyroll, or the Sony Pictures Entertainment Inc.*